stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - plus the ability to deactivate each of these features
 - and/or to customize the toolbars and menus according to your needs.

 Not to mention the ability to display PDF files, running on Mozilla's pdf.js 2.4.456, released in March 2020.
+If you're the daring one, you can also use the developer version 2.5.
+It's bleeding edge, so use it at own risk, but it fixes at least one bug ([#285](https://github.com/stephanrauh/ngx-extended-pdf-viewer/issues/285)), so it may be worth a look.

 ## Potentially breaking changes with version 3.0.0
 - I've fixed the behavior of `(zoom)`.
 Now this event is never triggered if the value of `[zoom]` is `"auto"`, `"page-width"`, `"page-fit"` or `"page-actual"`.
 It was always meant to work like this, but nonetheless, fixing this bug might break your application.
 If it does, use `(currentZoomFactor)` instead.